rana854/Hello-World-CI-CD/README.md

-# Hospital Management System - Jenkins Automated Build and Test Setup
+#Hospital Management System - CI Pipeline Overview
+##Overview:

-This repository contains the code for a Hospital Management System developed using Python and the Django framework.
-The repository is set up to automatically build and test code changes using Jenkins, following the Git Flow branching model.
+The Hospital Management System repository hosts the source code for a comprehensive solution developed using Python and the Django framework.
+This system aims to streamline administrative and operational tasks within hospital environments, facilitating efficient management of patient records, appointments, and medical staff.

+Continuous Integration (CI) Pipeline:
+The repository is integrated with a robust CI pipeline, orchestrated through Jenkins, to automate the build, test, and validation processes for code changes.
+This CI pipeline adheres to industry best practices and follows the Git Flow branching model, ensuring seamless integration and reliable code deployment.

 ## Tools Needed
 - Jenkins